Célébration en montagne savoyarde

 What exactly is a "Vogue"?

-Where to buy real Savoyard costumes?
+Where can one buy real Savoyard costumes?

 Are there festivals dedicated solely to cheese?